We've all heard the horror stories: authors who find their accounts suspended or terminated completely.

 But what is the difference between the two?

-When KDP suspends your account, it is because they identified a possible violation of their terms of service, and are essentially pausing your account until they can review it further with you.
+When KDP suspends your account, it is because they identified a possible violation of Amazon's terms of service, and are essentially pausing your account until they can review it further with you.

 You can think of it as a slap on the wrist for doing something you shouldn't.
 Now, there may be situations when you had no idea you were doing anything wrong, or they misidentified your account as having a problem.

-The good news is, a suspension is far less serious than a termination, and unless you are willfully disobeying their terms of service, there is a decent chance you can reinstate your account.
+The good news is, a suspension is far less serious than a termination, and unless you are willfully disobeying the KDP agreement, there is a decent chance you can reinstate your author account.

 Account termination is much more serious, and is less likely to be reversible.